yajneshshetty/Machine-Learning/README.md

 ## Prerequisites

 - Python (>= 3.6)
-- PostgreSQL (or any other supported database)
+- MySQL (or any other supported database)

 ## Installation